aave-dao/aave-v3-origin/docs/3.3/Aave-v3.3-features.md

 **Example**:
 Assuming a `MIN_BASE_MAX_CLOSE_FACTOR_THRESHOLD` of 1_000e8 and a position composed as:

-- 2_300e8 collateral A
+- 1200 $ collateral A
-- 800e8 collateral B
-- 900e8 debt A
-- 1_100e8 debt B
+- 900 $ debt B
 - a health-factor at 0.96

-In the previous system, a liquidation could have taken up to 50% of one of the two debt positions.
+In the previous system, a liquidation could have liquidated up to 50% of `debt B`.
-With the new system the `collateral B` and the `debt A` are below the `MIN_BASE_MAX_CLOSE_FACTOR_THRESHOLD`.
+With the new system the debt position is below the `MIN_BASE_MAX_CLOSE_FACTOR_THRESHOLD`.
-Therefore a liquidation could liquidate 100% of `debt A` for any principal and/or receive 100% of `collateral B` while liquidating any debt.
+Therefore a liquidation could liquidate 100% of `debt B`.

 **Acknowledged limitations**
 Liquidations are still highly influenced by gas prices, liquidation-bonus and secondary market liquidity.